 The Z100 comes with two eyepieces: A 17mm Kellner (24x) and a 10mm Kellner (40x).
 These eyepieces are certainly decent (though they do lack rubber eyecups, which I find annoying) and are made entirely of metal and glass – no plastic to be found, unlike the eyepieces supplied with many cheaper telescopes.
 The 10mm is, however, rather short on eye relief and its short physical length may result in your nose bumping into the telescope while viewing.

 The Z100 can certainly take more magnification, however, and an eyepiece like the oft-cited 6mm “goldline” (which would provide 67x) would certainly be a good addition.
-The scope could theoretically take up to 150-200x but in practice the complete inability of the user to collimate the scope will probably limit you to below 100x (additionally there are few good eyepieces of a short enough focal length to provide such a magnification, and even a 6mm with a Barlow is only going to give you 134x).
+The scope could theoretically take up to 150-200x, but the mount is a little annoying to use above 100x or so and the optics max out at around 150x from my experience. (additionally there are few good eyepieces of a short enough focal length to provide such a magnification, and even a 6mm with a Barlow is only going to give you 134x).

 The Z100 comes on a fairly utilitarian tabletop Dobsonian mount, which it attaches to via a plastic Vixen dovetail saddle.
 The mount is made mostly of particle board with some sort of laminate glued on, but the azimuth bearings are in fact real Teflon pads.
 The altitude bearing is not of the conventional Dobsonian design but works nonetheless.
 Additionally, the mount has a small cutout for use as a handle.